davestephens/ansible-nas/docs/post_installation.md

 `.local` to your machines name, such as `ssh tardis.local`.
 Then you can use the `ip a` command again.

-Next, you need the application's port, which you can look up in the [list of ports](application_ports.md).
+Next, you need the application's port.
 You can test the combination of address and port in your browser by typing them joined by a colon.
 For instance, for Glances on a machine with the IPv4 address 192.168.1.2, the full address would be `http://192.168.1.2:61208`.
 Once you are sure it works, use this address and port combination when creating the Heimdall icon.

 [Glances](https://nicolargo.github.io/glances/) and